Editor's note: Trello Workspaces were formerly called "Trello teams."

 Work happens all over the place, so let Trello be the glue that holds it all together.

-Before we jump in, let’s talk about the differences between a team in Trello and Business Class.
+Before we jump in, let’s talk about the differences between a free Workspace and a Workspace in Trello Premium.

-Trello Business Class combines the organization and collaboration of teams with powerful features and integrations to level-up productivity.
+Trello Premium combines the organization and collaboration of Workspaces with powerful features and integrations to level-up productivity.

-With Business Class, you get access to more Trello benefits with the following features:
+With Premium, you get access to more Trello benefits with the following features:

 - Unlimited Power-Ups (which includes automation, custom fields, and more)

-- Unlimited Team Boards (without Business Class, you’re limited to 10 boards)
+- Unlimited Workspace Boards (without Premium , you’re limited to 10 boards)

 - Extra security and administration tools (keep your team’s data safe)